univiemops/iml/README.md

 Update
 (1)  Open anaconda prompt
 (2)  Update packages: conda update -c conda-forge -n iml --all shap=*=cpu* blas=*=mkl

 Developer version of shap
 (1)  Get shap: pip install git+https://github.com/shap/shap

-Workaround for error in SHAP computation in case of multiclass and interactions=True
+Workaround for ExplainerError: The background dataset you provided does not cover all the leaves althought feature_perturbation="tree_path_dependent" and background dataset=None
 (1)  Add 'and self.data is not None' in line 346 of _tree.py